juansca/tesis-escrita/Modeling/modeling_tmp.md

 approach [51, 37, 52].
 We used simple linear and ridge regressions, the latter with Tikhonov regularization with cross-validation.
 Note that Ridge regres- sion is often referred to as “weight decay” in the ML literature.

+Nonlinear models are able to capture more complex functional relations among the data, at the expense of computational complexity and some burden on the user that has to fine tune more parameters than in linear models.

+Typically, machine learning regression includes three steps: architecture, e.g. the number of layers and neurons in an artificial neural network or the number of neighbours in the K-Nearest Neighbor algorithm, the training- validation (where the coefficients are adjusted and the performance is eval- uated), and then the use of the model with new data.
+These steps were implemented with functions available in the sklearn package already men- tioned.

+The configuration or selection of the optimal set of parameters in this kind of nonlinear models is a complex issue and could be handcrafted or obtained using semi automatic tools.

+We used the iRace (Iterated Racing for Automatic Algorithm Configura- tion) package [53] for automatic parameter tuning.
+This tool is an iterative procedure capable of automatically finding the most appropriate parameter configurations given the input data instances of the optimization problem.
+It is implemented in R and is freely available at http://iridia.ulb.ac.be/ irace/.